cryptorats23/developers/docs/thirdPartyDevs/projects.md

 ## AirSwapMaker

-AirSwapMaker is a community maintained Angular + Electron app to run a market maker on AirSwap locally on your computer.
+AirSwapMaker is a community maintained Angular + Electron app to run a Maker on AirSwap locally on your computer.
 Click [here](https://github.com/DomiDre/airswapmaker) to visit the github repository.